What's the Best Magnesium for Constipation?

 Here’s something that might surprise you: for constipation, you don't always want the magnesium that your body absorbs best.
 When a magnesium supplement has high bioavailability, it goes straight into your bloodstream and cells to help with things like sleep or muscle function.
 But for constipation, you need the magnesium to stay in your gut.
 This is why forms like magnesium oxide can be effective; it's not absorbed as easily, so more of it remains in the intestines to draw in water.
 Magnesium citrate strikes a good balance, as it has a potent osmotic effect while still being more bioavailable than oxide.

-The Truth: Not All Magnesium Is Created Equal
+The Bottom Line: Not All Magnesium Is Created Equal

 The bottom line is this: you can't just grab any bottle of magnesium off the shelf and expect results for constipation.
 Different types of magnesium truly produce different results.
 Forms that are well-absorbed, like magnesium glycinate or magnesium chloride, are fantastic for correcting a deficiency and supporting your nerves and muscles.
 However, they are much less effective for constipation because they don't stay in the bowel long enough to have that water-drawing effect.
 For reliable relief, you need to choose a form specifically known for its osmotic laxative properties, like citrate or oxide.
 It’s all about picking the right tool for the right job.